wp-plugins/wp-meetup/README.txt

 == Changelog ==

+= 2.2.5 =
+* Takes advantage of an indirect method of displaying the calendar.
+* Removing a mail function that isn't used.

 = 2.2.4 =
 * Updating a crucial file forgotten in 2.2.3.

 = 2.2.3 =
 * Further editing of event times